Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-Denik Subrata almost 4 years ago
+Denik Subrata over 4 years ago

 I've been a teacher at Roosevelt Middle and I fully support the new general obligation bond for school facilities.
 I've worked at Roosevelt the past 4 years and have noticed major structural issues where classroom teachers had to move classrooms mid year due to rain/roof water damaging in their room walls as well as creating puddles in the hallways during passing period making the school an unsafe space for our students and teachers.
 This past year a teacher had to move classrooms due to sever mold and fungus growing in the classroom where we could visibly see giant mushrooms growing from the walls.
 These issues create a hazardous conditions for the Roosevelt community and if neglected any longer can cause serious health issues.